Rodolopho/simpleEvent.io/README.md

       });
 ```
 #### Here we have few things to note, every callback function is bind to the event target element where event attribute is define , we can access the element via "this" inside the callback function.
-The first argument of callbacks will be always "event".
+The last argument of callbacks will be always "event".
 You can caputure the returns inside a html element with "return" class name.
 Returns must be either, string, number or Html element.
 If you want to return more than single data, you can use object as above.
 And when you required to send list of data which can be looped you can use array as a return.

 When you just return data from your callback it search for a element with class name "return"  by queryselector form its parentElement of your current event target element to embed your return.
 You should alway use empty element with class name "return " as  a place holder for return element to embed, however you can also append the return data if you desire to so by adding 'data-append' attribute on the placeholder element .